 Before plunging into the complexities of commercial litigation, certain key factors merit consideration:

 - Strength of Your Case: Does your claim hold water legally?
-Do you possess compelling evidence in support of your claim?
+Do you possess compelling evidence like due diligence reports in support of your claim?
 Consultation with a lawyer is essential to assess the potency of your case.

 - Cost Implications: Litigation is not a cheap affair.
 Fees for attorneys, court charges, expert witnesses, and other associated costs can escalate rapidly.
 You should weigh the prospective benefits of the lawsuit against the potential costs.